 Risks of Transaction Exposure

 - In the example stated above of Companies X and Y, company X is the company being the one facing the risk of transaction exposure because the conversion of the $1000 in two cases gives two different values of receipts.

 - But for Company Y, there would be no such exposure because always, it would have to pay $1000 only.
 There would be no change in that value.

 - From this, we can understand that there is exposure only to the party who has receipts or payables that are convertible to their currency.
 Parties to which the contract value is fixed i.e., in their home currency need not face the risk of the transaction exposure.

 - High exposure can lead to huge losses to the party.

 - There are ways and means to curb and control this foreign transaction exposure like hedging, entering into the same transaction volume wherein cash flows offset in part or in whole the cash flows bearing transaction exposure.

 This is a guide to Transaction Exposure.
-Here we discuss definition, explanation, with examples and knowing risk of it.
+Here we discuss definition, explanation, with examples and knowing the risk of it.
 You can also go through our other related articles to learn more –